-For a cost effective solution to scratch the itch of flying in a warbird, book now and fly in our Advanced “Harvard Trainer – The one and only “Wacky Wabbit” If you have any questions about our experience flights please take a look at the “Frequently asked questions” link You may also view out Terms and Conditions at the following link.
-If you cant find the answer please contact us at Email Info@T6Harvard.com
+For a cost-effective solution to scratch the itch of flying in a warbird.
+Book now and reach for the sky in our Advanced “Harvard Trainer – The one and only “Wacky Wabbit” If you have any questions about our experience flights, please take a look at the “Frequently asked questions” link You may also view our Terms and Conditions at the following link.
+If you can’t find the answer, please contact us at Email Info@T6Harvard.com

 Dates available for experience flights 2019 – Click on dates below to book

-(Click on the notes left) This is a handy set of notes for anyone wishing to fly with us.
-These notes give information on how to board the Harvard and some small details on the commands to expect from the instructor
+(Click on the notes left) Student notes are a handy pre-course piece of homework for anyone wishing to fly with us.
+These notes give information on how to board the Harvard and some small details on the commands to expect from the instructor.

 Approximately 80% of all allied fighter pilots flew this advanced trainer (AT) before progressing on to the fighters during WW2.
-Post war it was used intensively as a ground attack, light bomber, target marker and reconnaissance aircraft.
-(Harvards in combat) The Harvard has incredible fighter like qualities.
+Post war it was used intensively as a ground attack, light bomber, target marker, and reconnaissance aircraft.
+(Harvard’s in combat) Harvard’s have an incredible fighter like quality.
 (Scroll down to see video evidence!)

-If you want the ‘Warbird’ WW2 experience then you should fly in the “Wacky Wabbit” Our Harvard has been painted with incredible accuracy to represent AJ841 which flew with the Desert Airforce from 1941 – 1946.
+If you want the ‘Warbird’ WW2 experience, then you should fly in the “Wacky Wabbit” Our Harvard has been painted with incredible accuracy to represent AJ841 which flew with the Desert Airforce from 1941 – 1946.
 AJ841 would have been responsible for training pilots in the North African campaign.
-As log book evidence shows she was used for ferrying many squadron pilots around from such places as Palestine to Aleppo in Syria during 1942.
+As log book evidence shows, she ferried many squadron pilots around from such places as Palestine to Aleppo in Syria during 1942.
 Evidence also exists of her flying in Lybia and Egypt!

 Don’t forget, if you would like to book us for a Harvard flying display contact us for more information, we can also book other warbirds such as the Hurricane and the Spitfire.

-Why not book us to visit your airfield in 2018 to conduct introductory flights?
-Introductory flights are a new EASA provision designed to allow people to be taken on air experience tours in light aircraft.
+Why not book us to visit your airfield in 2018 to conduct ‘introductory’ flights?
+Introductory flights are a new EASA provision that allows people to take air experience tours in light aircraft.
 (CAA – Intro flights) Contact us for more information – Email Info@T6Harvard.com Or call us on +44 1223 655345

-Various Harvard ‘friends’ that experienced the magic of flying aerobatics in the T6 Harvard during 2017 and 2018
+Various Harvard ‘friends’ that experienced the magic of flying aerobatics in the “Wacky Wabbit” T6 Harvard during 2017, 2018 and 2019

 By giving us a donation, no matter how small or large, you can help us run this website and keep the glorious Harvard planes flying for years to come.Help us today